 Livepatch status via sysfs

-If support for the kernel is enabled, then there should be some evidence of this on disk.
-The livepatch entries and patches can be found in the pseudo file system sysfs which resides in /sys/kernel/livepatch and below.
+If livepatch support in the kernel is enabled, then there is also another way to check it.
+The livepatch entries and patches can be found in the pseudo file system sysfs.
+Look for the /sys/kernel/livepatch directory.

 Live patching of the Linux kernel

 To enable live patching, we need a client to perform this duty.
 The client has the instructions on how to operate on a specific kernel.
 As said, this is a delicate job, so it cannot be universally applied.
 For this reason, it is Linux distribution specific.
 For this blog post, we will use an Ubuntu 16.04 (LTS) system.
 The client utility is commercial (provided by Canonical).
 Fortunately, they allow free users to patch up to three systems to be live patched.
 Before we can use the software, we need to create a token first.

 Installing the client

 Using canonical-livepath (Ubuntu)

 The first step is to install the livepatch utility named canonical-livepatch with snap.

 sudo snap install canonical-livepatch